-An appeal to the Tax Court of Canada can only be instituted after a notice of objection has been served on the CRA.
-A taxpayer cannot bypass the CRA and appeal directly to the Tax Court of Canada.
+An appeal to the Tax Court of Canada can only be instituted once a notice of objection has been served on the CRA.
+In other words, you cannot bypass the CRA and appeal directly to the Tax Court of Canada.

-Once a taxpayer has served a notice of objection, he can appeal to the Tax Court of Canada either:
+Once you’ve served a notice of objection, you can appeal to the Tax Court of Canada either:

 - after the CRA has confirmed the reassessment or reassessed.
-The taxpayer then has 90 days from the date on the notice of confirmation to appeal to the Tax Court of Canada; or
+You then have 90 days from the date on the notice of confirmation to appeal to the Tax Court of Canada; or

-- 90 days have passed since the taxpayer served the CRA with the notice of objection and the CRA has not responded.
-If this happens, the taxpayer can appeal directly to the Tax Court of Canada.
-This puts a time limit on how long the taxpayer has to wait after the CRA.
-Although the taxpayer can appeal, he may nonetheless want to wait for the CRA’s decision, depending on the circumstances.
+- 90 days have passed since you served the CRA with the notice of objection and the CRA has not responded.
+If this happens, you can appeal directly to the Tax Court of Canada.
+This puts a time limit on how long you have to wait after the CRA.
+Although you would have the right to appeal, you may nonetheless want to wait for the CRA’s decision, depending on the circumstances.